Visiting Hampton Court Palace: 12 Top Attractions, Tips & Tours

 Tips and Tours: How to Make the Most of Your Visit to Hampton Court Palace

-- Tours and Tickets: As it's one of England's most popular tourist attractions, you can expect lines, especially during holiday periods.
+- Tours and Tickets: As it's one of England's most popular sightseeing destinations, you can expect lines, especially during holiday periods.
 You can bypass these with priority admission, with a Skip the Line: Hampton Court Palace Entrance Ticket.
 This one-day pass allows you to arrive even at the busiest times and walk straight inside to explore on your own or join one of the free tours by authentically costumed guides.
 On a three-hour Hampton Court Bike Tour, you can explore the palace grounds and adjoining Bushy Park with a lively and well-informed guide.
 On the leisurely eight-mile ride, you'll see and learn about President Eisenhower's WWII base; King Henry VIII's former hunting grounds; and the Long Water canal, modeled after Versailles gardens, with fine palace views.

 - For Kids: Actors playing the roles of King Henry VIII and his courtiers bring to life historic events that took place here (pick up a schedule as you enter), and a Family Trails tour leads you on a self-guided palace walk designed for children.
 Tickets for admission to the Magic Garden (a fun park for kids) and the Maze can be purchased separately without full palace admission.